-Pursuant to the Declaration of Trust, the Trustee shall delegate to the Delegate certain of the present and future powers, authorities and discretions vested in the Trustee by certain provisions of the Declaration of Trust.
-In particular, the Delegate shall be entitled to (and, in certain circumstances, shall, subject to being directed and indemnified and/or secured and/or pre-funded to its satisfaction, be obliged to) take enforcement action in the name of the Trustee against the Mudareb and/or SIB following a SIB Event.
+Citicorp Trustee Company Limited.
+Pursuant to the Master Trust Deed, the Trustee shall delegate to the Delegate certain of the present and future duties, powers, trusts, authorities and discretions vested in the Trustee by certain provisions of the Master Trust Deed.
+In particular, the Delegate shall be entitled to (and, in certain circumstances, shall, subject to being indemnified and/or secured and/or pre-funded to its satisfaction, be obliged to) take enforcement action in the name of the Trustee against the Seller and/or the Service Agent and/or SIB following a Dissolution Event.

-Principal Paying Agent, Calculation Agent and Transfer Agent: Citibank N.A.
-London Branch
+Principal Paying Agent Transfer Agent:

+and Citibank N.A., London Branch